 There’s no air conditioning, but our room was equipped with three fans and it was pretty windy, anyway; just open up the doors to the balcony and you’ll see what I mean.
 It also comes with a hammock.
 All you need is a good read and a cup of tea while you let the sea breeze caress you.
 Don’t be surprised if you fall asleep!

 Telunas offers true peace and calm.
 There’s no fixed itinerary, no rush to beat the breakfast queue and no waiting to use the resort facilities.
-It almost felt like our own private beach, as the only other guests were two expat families from Singapore.
+It almost felt like our own private beach, as the only other guests were a few families from Singapore.
 The staff probably outnumbered the guests.

 If you’re celebrating an anniversary or birthday or just want a bit of romance, make the trip even more special with a dinner by the beach or on the water.
-Hosts Ian and Aan did a wonderful job with the beautiful setup for our traditional Indonesian dinner.
 The meal consisted of a cone of yellow rice surrounded by beef rendang, fried shrimps, spicy-sour Indonesian salad, fried chicken and many other dishes.
-I recommend starting the dinner at 5.30pm, as it gets really dark from 6.30pm onwards.
-The only source of lighting was the fire torches surrounding us.
-During our dinner, the whole resort suddenly blacked out – a perfectly normal occurrence as the place runs on generators, so no reason to panic.
-Plus, it made the evening even more romantic.
+We started our dinner at 5.30pm, perfectly timed for the sunset.
+The only source of lighting was the fire torches surrounding us – a romantic touch.

 Create more romantic memories by waking up early to catch the sunrise.
-As Sugi Island is one hour behind Singapore time, the sun rises just after 5am.
-Watch it from your balcony or on the beach before going for breakfast.
-It’s a breathtaking sight, and probably one you don’t often see in Singapore.
+As Telunas is one hour behind Singapore time, the sun rises just after 5am.

-Sugi Island is a great place to experience authentic island life, from exploring the jungle to visiting the local market to just lying on the beach while your kids hunt for hermit crabs.
-Doing absolutely nothing has become a luxury, and this is the place where, if you choose, you can do just that.
-Paradise, I hope to see you again.
+This is a great place to experience authentic island life, from exploring the jungle to visiting the local market to just lying on the beach while your kids hunt for hermit crabs.
+Doing absolutely nothing has become a luxury.
+But this is place where, if you choose, you can do just that.
+Paradise, I hope to see you again!